 9) POSTING APPROVED CONTRACT DOCUMENTS

-10) DEVELOPING AND IMPLEMENTING A JOINT MARKETING PLAN WITH AWARDED VENDORS
+10) DEVELOP AND IMPLEMENT A JOINT MARKETING PLAN WITH AWARDED VENDOR(S)

-NJPA works with both the Vendor and Member to educate people about the benefits and uses of an awarded contract.
-We work with the awarded Vendor(s) to educate and energize their sales and service teams.
+NJPA works with both the vendor and member to educate on the benefits and uses of an awarded contract.
+We work with the awarded vendor(s) to educate and energize their sales and service teams.
+NJPA advertises awarded contracts in select national publications; produces a full-color, hard copy “Contract Directory”; maintains a website offering of the contract solutions; exhibits with vendor partners in numerous national and regional trade shows; and provides break-out meetings at trade shows.

-11) REVIEWING AND MAINTAINING OUR CONTRACT THROUGHOUT ITS TERM
+11) REVIEW AND MAINTAIN OUR CONTRACT THROUGHOUT ITS TERM